LPO Conducting Fellowship

 • Additional tailored support around navigating the barriers specific to the Fellow Conductors

-Fees will be paid at the LPO prevailing rates for early career conductors.
+Fees will be paid at the LPO prevailing rates for early-career conductors.

 Who can apply?